Jay-Goo/RangeSeekBar/README.md

 **New feature 1/21/2019 ！！！**

-**Add oneTouchMode for single seekbarMode.No need to drag thumb,just move it by one touch.**
+Add oneTouchMode for single seekbarMode.No need to drag thumb,just move it by one touch.

 **New feature 1/17/2019 ！！！**

-**Add top and below feature for tick mark text.**

-**RangeSeekBar v2.x is coming！！！**

-**The v2.x's API has a very different from v1.x because I rebuilt the project.
-I strongly suggest you to use v2.x because it has more powerful functions.
-If you still want to use v1.x, please to see** [RangeSeekBar v1.x Guide](https://github.com/Jay-Goo/RangeSeekBar/blob/master/README_RETIRED.md)
+Add tick mark text on the top and below of the progress bar.

 ## Usage